floooh/floooh.github.io/_posts/2017-02-27-fips-vscode.md

 Oh, almost forgot one thing: it took me a bit to figure out how VSCode actually parses compiler warnings and errors so that they can be clicked on.
-The concept is called 'problem matcher', each build task needs its own codematcher item, and it's basically a regular expression to extract the relevant info pieces from the compiler error messages.
+The concept is called 'problem matcher', each build task needs its own problem-matcher item, and it's basically a regular expression to identify compiler error messages and extract the relevant pieces.
 The VSCode docs conveniently have an example for gcc/clang error messages.
-A problem matcher looks like this:
+Such a problem matcher looks like this:

 [problem_matcher](https://github.com/floooh/fips/blob/f7bd4d8e27df357ef4da40e7272c68d6da50aa37/mod/tools/vscode.py#L64)

 And that's it!
 I think I'll tinker around a bit with VSCode support in the next few days and also make it work on Linux and Windows.

-With the speed how VSCode is currently evolving I can totally see it as my main IDE on all platforms in the very near future, the most critical feature (the debugger) is already working quite well (and that means a lot on OSX and Linux!), and VSCode made me even switch away from vim for emscripten development (except for quickly firing up an editor in a text terminal, vim is still much faster for that).
+With the speed how VSCode is currently evolving I can already see it as my main IDE on all platforms in the very near future, the most critical feature (the debugger) is already working quite well (and that means a lot on OSX and Linux!), and VSCode made me even switch away from vim for emscripten development (I still use vim for quickly firing up an editor in a text terminal though, but I really hit a wall with vim plugins for coding and debugging).

 Until next time!